miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 });
 ```

-Passing the model instance `nolan` directly as the `director` attribute on creation of the `Movie` is enough for the keys to be properly set up.
+Passing in the model instance `nolan` as the `director` attribute when creating the movie is enough for all the keys to be properly set up.

 The ORM also keeps foreign keys in sync as relationships are edited.
-Given the database dump
+Given the database

 ```js
 {